This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Proper Dinners & Restaurants Worth Planning For

 Fiamma is about atmosphere as much as it is about food.
-It’s the place where you’ll meet people, see familiar faces, and feel part of the town’s social rhythm.
+It’s the place in town where you’ll meet people, see familiar faces, and feel genuinely plugged into Sun Valley’s social rhythm — which is part of what makes it special.
+The wine list is excellent, the quality is consistently high, and the handmade pasta deserves particular attention.

 Best for: nights out, social dinners, wine lovers